ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 - context : Error in 2:0: Element section has extra content: informaltable
 ```

-The first log message is a notice about the `ez-temporary=1` attribute which the conversion tool simply will remove during conversion.
+The first log message is a notice about the `ez-temporary=1` attribute which the conversion tool simply removes during conversion.
 The second log message is an error, but the cause described may be confusing.
-During the conversion, the `<table>` element will be converted to an `<informaltable>` tag, which is problematic.
+During the conversion, the `<table>` element is converted to an `<informaltable>` tag, which is problematic.
 The exact problem in this case is the value of the second align attribute: `<td align="middle"....>`.
 An align attribute may only have the following values: `left`, `right`, `center`, `justify`.

 In order to fix the problem, open the .xml file in a text editor and correct the errors: